Return To Handbook IndexRoss Crain's Resume

 For equation 2 to give reasonable results, the zone must be known or presumed to produce hydrocarbons with little or no water cut on initial completion.
 KBUCKL will vary with changes in grain size, sorting, and overall pore geometry, so a particular value is often associated with a particular rock type.

-Buckle's Number, porosity, irreducible water saturation, and permeability are intimately linked by the texture and pore geometry of the rocks, as shown in the crossplot at the right.
+Buckles' Number, porosity, irreducible water saturation, and permeability are intimately linked by the texture and pore geometry of the rocks, as shown in the crossplot given above.

 3: IF PHIe <= 0.0